Use Apache Ambari Hive View with Apache Hadoop in HDInsight

 DROP TABLE log4jLogs; CREATE EXTERNAL TABLE log4jLogs( t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string) ROW FORMAT DELIMITED FIELDS TERMINATED BY ' ' STORED AS TEXTFILE LOCATION '/example/data/'; SELECT t4 AS loglevel, COUNT(*) AS count FROM log4jLogs WHERE t4 = '[ERROR]' GROUP BY t4;

-These statements perform the following actions:
+These statements do the following actions:

 Leave the Database selection at default.
 The examples in this document use the default database included with HDInsight.